 The Pakistani government has an array of tools to censor the internet.
 Besides collaborating with ISPs and private entities to block specific content or websites, they also have a legal basis for their actions.

-In short, the PTA blocks websites through DNS tampering, the use of HTTP proxies, and by blocking the IPs of said websites.
+In short, the PTA blocks websites through DNS tampering, the use of HTTP proxies, and blocking the IPs of said websites.
 With complete control over the internet infrastructure, it’s easy to block websites, but Pakistan also collaborates, on occasion, with bigger third parties.
 Websites like Facebook, Google, or Twitter are under constant pressure from Pakistani authorities to censor content.

 We’ll shortly discuss all the different factors that allow the Pakistani government to partake in online censorship.